 News and advice for Boaters – 2017

 Boaters travelling north on the Ashby Canal from the direction of Marston Junction, please note you can pick up an information leaflet/canal guide from the yellow box on a post near the Limekilns Water point, just before bridge 15.
 (You will need a CRT “Watermate” key to unlock the box.)
 Or you can refer to the new sign on the towpath nearby for mileages and a list of attractions.
 Smartphone users can scan the QR code on the sign to access this website and the downloadable version of the canal guide.

 Alternatively, you may wish to download and print the latest version of our guide from this website – just click on the yellow button on the right.

 Boaters wishing to access the newly restored length of canal from the Pumping Station to Bridge 62 are advised that the winding hole beyond the new bridge 62 is limited to boats of 16 metres or less (approx 52 feet).
 Longer boats must be prepared to reverse for a considerable distance.
 Otherwise, please turn boats round at the full-size winding hole just before the water point and sanitary station.
 Swing Bridge 61A, which marks the end of CRT waters, is kept locked and bolted.
 Volunteers, when on duty at our Snarestone site, will be happy to give advice.
 Please inquire at the little kiosk, if open.
-However, our volunteers are just that – they are not paid, and are there in their own time, so we regret we cannot guarantee that there will be someone available.
+We have some new volunteers for the 2017 season, but they are just that – they are not paid, and are there in their own time, so we regret we cannot guarantee that there will be someone available.

 If you are working the bridge yourself, a CRT “Watermate” key is needed for the padlock, which is on the off-side of the bridge near ground level.
 Please remember to re-lock, and bolt, the bridge after use.
 Remember, boats over 16m (approx 52ft) will not be able to turn round on this stretch, so check the boat length before proceeding, or be prepared to test your boating skill by reversing for a long distance!